teonet-co/generator-teonet-node/README.md

 ## Dependences

+Set packages which are considered essential for building Debian packages:

+    sudo apt-get install build-essential

 The is node based project so you should have node installed.
 Upgrade node to latest version:

     sudo apt-get install -y npm